mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/05_tdm_lu_implementation_general.md

 - Dummy root table: FABRIC_TDM_ROOT.

-- TDM generic LU tables linked to the root table.
+- TDM generic LU tables that are linked to the root table.

-- Two main branches linked to the root table:
+- Two main branches that are linked to the root table:

   - **Source branch**, LU tables that extract an entity's source data.
 Source LU tables are populated when a TDM task needs to load (insert) entities to a target environment and therefore must extract the source data of these entities.